 Place the activated charcoal in the bottom 1/2″ of your terrarium.

-The charcoal does tend to leave a charcoal-y dust film on the glass, so you can wipe it away with a bit of paper towel.
+Note: The charcoal does tend to leave a charcoal-y dust film on the glass, so you can wipe it away with a bit of paper towel.

 Next level in your DIY terrarium is the potting soil.
 Put less in than what you think you’ll need, because when you plant your plants, they’re going to add to the level.

 Step 5: Level the soil out